jundi69/pccl/docs/md/5_ImplementationNotes.md

 It should be noted that CCoIP itself is not designed to "retain" shared state, simply to distribute it while a run is ongoing.
 If a run does indeed crawl to a halt, the shared state is lost.
 Therefore, it is recommended that peers save their own shared state to disk periodically, and reload it on restart.
 As PCCL guarantees bit-identical shared state among all peers at all times, it is expected that after peers load their saved shared state from disk and begin synchronizing the shared state again, that all previously connected peers will unanimously agree on the shared state hashes and continue from there.

+However, it should be noted that a crash of the master process is very unlikely.

 ### Topology Optimization (Bandwidth Tests & TSP)
-One of PCCL’s features is `bandwidth-aware ring ordering`.
+One of PCCL’s features is "bandwidth-aware ring ordering".
 Since ring-based reduce can be bottlenecked by the slowest link, it helps to measure peer-to-peer throughput and reorder accordingly.

 1. **Bandwidth Store**: The master keeps an asymmetric cost matrix (`BandwidthStore`) of measured bandwidth from peer A to peer B.
 2. **Benchmark Requests**: When a peer calls `pcclOptimizeTopology`, the master identifies missing edges (i.e., pairs not yet measured) and instructs the relevant peer(s) to do a quick TCP test.